polyphony-chat/docs/SPECIFICATION.md

     MLS is a cryptographic protocol that provides confidentiality, integrity, and authenticity guarantees for group messaging applications.
 It builds on top of the [Double Ratchet Algorithm](https://signal.org/docs/specifications/doubleratchet/) and [X3DH](https://signal.org/docs/specifications/x3dh/) to provide these security guarantees.

-Implementations of polyproto may opt to support encryption to secure communication channels.
+Implementations of polyproto can opt to support encryption to secure communication channels.
 The selected security protocol for all polyproto implementations is the Messaging Layer Security protocol, given its feasibility within the implementation context.
 MLS inherently supports negotiation of protocol versions, cipher suites, extensions, credential types, and extra proposal types.
 For two implementations of polyproto to be compatible with each other in the context of encryption, they must have overlapping capabilities in these areas.

 The following sections explain the additional behavior that polyproto implementations utilizing MLS must implement.